 Polyunsaturated fats include Omega-3 fatty acids found in fish like salmon, tuna, sardines; nuts like walnuts, canola oil, flaxseeds.

 These fats also contain Omega-6 fatty acids, found in oils like safflower, soybean oil, sesame seeds, pine nuts etc.

 Monounsaturated fats on the other hand are found in plant-based products, often the biggest ways to ramp up a vegan meal.
 They include avocados, olive oil, nuts like almonds, cashews, and more.

 Is a low-fat diet good if I am bodybuilding?

-Fat mobilization may come handy during this time, and weight gain powders or protein shakes may be recommended, however regular consumption can affect your diet and are not considered good for your health in the long run.
+Fat mobilization may come in handy during this time, and weight gain powders or protein shakes may be recommended, however, regular consumption can affect your diet and is not considered good for your health in the long run.

-It is important to pay attention to your body requirements and understand the amount of dietary fat that should be a part of your balanced diet.
-Fat contains more kilojoules than other dietary categories, so eating less fat will result in weight loss, however it will lead to several of the health problems mentioned above.
+It is important to pay attention to your body’s requirements and understand the amount of dietary fat that should be a part of your balanced diet.
+Fat contains more kilojoules than other dietary categories, so eating less fat will result in weight loss, however, it will lead to several of the health problems mentioned above.